-- 1. Add your export statements or script calls and save the file as objspawn.setup. - 2.
+- 1. Add your export statements or script calls and save the file as objspawn.setup in a location where all users have read and execute permissions. - 2.
 Set the execute bits for the file.
 You can do this using the following command:

+'''

 chmod 755 objspawn.setup

+'''